 To see the cue carts in a workspace, and to add or remove cue carts, open the sidebar by choosing Lists / Carts & Active Cues from the View menu, or by using the keyboard shortcut ⇧⌘L, or by clicking on the list button on the right side of the workspace window footer.
 The sidebar has two tabs; the left tab shows cue lists and cue carts.

-You can create a new cue cart by clicking on the New Cart button, and you can delete a cart by selecting it and then clicking on the Delete Cue Cart button.
+You can create a new cue cart by clicking on the New Cart button.
+You can delete a list by selecting it and choosing Delete from the Edit menu or by using the keyboard shortcut ⌘⌫ (delete).

 Note: deleting a cue cart deletes all the cues within that cart too.
 Be careful!
 But also, rest easy knowing that you can Undo cue cart deletion.